yuschick/stylelint-plugin-logical-css/README.md

 yarn add stylelint-plugin-logical-css --dev
 ```

-With the plugin installed, the rule(s) can now be added to the project's
+With the plugin installed, the rule(s) can be added to the project's Stylelint
-Stylelint configuration.
+configuration.

 ```json
 {